letitiayhho/talker_change_data_processing/README.md

 ## File management

+To run anything your folders data files and scripts should be organized as they are in this repo.
+Everything is run from the root directory i.e. if you git cloned it then you should run everything from `talker-change-data-processing/`.

-As seen in this repo, everything in your working directory should be divided into three folders- `scripts`, `src`, and `data`. `scripts` is for wrapper bash scripts that you call to run the MATLAB files in `src`. `data` is where all the raw, preprocessed, and analyzed data end up, each subject has its own subdirectory within `data`.
+The files in this repo are divided into three folders- `scripts`, `src`, and `data`. `scripts` is for wrapper bash scripts that you call to run the MATLAB files in `src`. `data` is where all the raw, preprocessed, and analyzed data end up, each subject has its own subdirectory within `data`.
 If you run everything using the scripts in `scripts`, you shouldn't have to directly touch anything in `src` or `data`, the bash scripts should take the correct files, apply correct MATLAB scripts to them and spit output into their correct subject folders.

-All scripts should be run from the root directory of this repo, i.e. if you git cloned it then you should run everything from `talker-change-data-processing/`.

 **Download raw data from lab server**